 I receive a lot of questions about breathing from new and experienced runners.
-Here are some tips and techniques to prevent you from huffing, puffing and passing out during your runs.
+Here are some tips and techniques to prevent you from huffing and puffing during your runs.
 They do take practice so be patient and consciously focus on breathing on every run or at least part of every run – once it becomes a habit, it sticks and becomes so much easier!

 1. Take big, slow, deep breaths to get as much oxygen in as possible – this will help your muscles from fatiguing quickly.

 2. Use rhythmic breathing -breathing with a pattern can help you run faster and longer.
 Having a set breathing pattern puts you in tune with how hard you’re working.
 A 2:2 breathing pattern ratio means you’re always exhaling and inhaling every time you land, so breathe in for two steps and out for two.
 For beginners, a 3:3 or 4:4 pattern might be more comfortable.

 3. When you breathe, concentrate on your stomach.
 Expand and contract it as your diaphragm takes in the air and your lungs release it.
 This will make you a more efficient runner.

 - Lie on the floor and place your hands on your stomach

 - Breathe in and out deeply – you will see your hands rise (when you breathe in) and fall (when you breathe out)